cdapio/cdap/examples/PageViewAnalytics/README.rst

 When finished, stop the app as described below.

-Building the AccessLogPageViewsApp
+Building the PageViewAnalyticsApp
 ----------------------------------
-From the project root, build ``AccessLogPageViewsApp`` with the `Apache Maven <http://maven.apache.org>`__ command::
+From the project root, build ``PageViewAnalytics`` with the `Apache Maven <http://maven.apache.org>`__ command::

 	$ mvn clean package